 Why it works: This is another somewhat psychological question.
 Your lead’s answer will rarely be “It was the cheapest one.”
 Buying decisions are rarely made on price alone.
 Many factors influence buying, and going through the motions with this particular decision will subconsciously remind the lead that price isn’t the only consideration.

 Why it works: This is an aspirational question.
 It’s a very different question than “What coverage do you have?”
 Assumptive questions can get the prospect thinking about what he wants in new coverage, not what he already has.
 There are enough folks who window shop for coverage but never leave their carrier.
 You don’t want to play into that possibility.

 6. Do you know anyone who’s been seriously hurt in a car accident?

 Why it works: Many decisions in life are wrapped up with emotion.
 Many people do know a friend, coworker, or family member who was seriously hurt in a car accident.
-People often offer up their stories to you.
+Clients will often offer up their stories to you.
 Just listen.
 This exchange subtly helps insurance leads remember that car insurance serves an important purpose in the event of an accident.